toolmantim/hyper-buildkite-agent/README.md

 ## Secure token and git credential storage

-You can store the Buildkite Agent token and [git credentials](https://git-scm.com/docs/git-credential-store#_storage_format) in a container volume, and mount them into the container, rather than using insecure environment variables.
+You can store the [Buildkite Agent config](https://buildkite.com/docs/agent/configuration) and [git credentials](https://git-scm.com/docs/git-credential-store#_storage_format) in a container volume, and mount them into the container, rather than using insecure environment variables.

 To do this you'll need to first create the secrets container: